 Reckless driving is defined by 75 Pa.
 Cons.
 Stat.
 Section 3736 as a person driving any vehicle in willful or wanton disregard for the safety of persons or property.

-In essence, what this means is that you can be found guilty of reckless driving if you are aware that you are driving dangerously.
-The State will have to prove the elements of the above definition in order to demonstrate your guilt – and that is where your attorney’s defense will focus; showing that you did not meet both elements and that the prosecution cannot prove such.
+In essence, what this means is that you can be found guilty of reckless driving if you were driving dangerously and you were aware of it.
+The State will have to prove the elements of the above definition in order to demonstrate your guilt – and that is where your attorney’s defense will focus; showing that you did not meet both elements, and that the prosecution cannot prove such.

 Examples of reckless driving:

 - Driving at an excessive rate of speed which is putting yourself, other motorists, or pedestrians at risk